-- 5.1.1.
-EMA presently uses escalation factors to update certain cost parameters6 annually: - a.
+5.1.1.
+EMA presently uses escalation factors to update certain cost parameters annually:

+- a.
 In accordance with the Final Determination Paper on the "Review of the Long Run Marginal Cost Parameters for Setting the Vesting Contract Price for 2019 and 2020", the capital cost parameters were escalated in 2019 for 2020 using various publicly available indices. - b.
-Since the Final Determination Paper on the "Review of the Long Run Marginal Cost (LRMC) Parameters for Setting the Vesting Contract Price for the Period 1 January 2013 to 31 December 2014", the overhead cost parameters have been escalated annually based on the Core Inflation published by the Monetary Authority of Singapore ("MAS"). - 5.1.2.
-To streamline the review process, EMA proposes to apply the same approach as described in para 5.1.1a to update the capital cost parameters in 2021 for 2022. - 5.1.3.
-Further, as the Vesting Contract Level will roll back to zero from 1 Jul 2023, EMA proposes to apply the same approach as described in para 5.1.1 to update the capital and overhead cost parameters in 2022 for the period 1 Jan 2023 to 30 Jun 2023.
-For avoidance of doubt, EMA proposes for all other parameters in Table 2 and Table 3 that are not covered below to be held constant until 2023.
+Since the Final Determination Paper on the "Review of the Long Run Marginal Cost (LRMC) Parameters for Setting the Vesting Contract Price for the Period 1 January 2013 to 31 December 2014", the overhead cost parameters have been escalated annually based on the Core Inflation published by the Monetary Authority of Singapore ("MAS").

+5.1.2.
+To streamline the review process, EMA will to apply the same approach as described in para 5.1.1.a to update the capital cost parameters in 2021 for 2022.

+5.1.3.
+Further, as the Vesting Contracts will be phased out from 1 Jul 2023, EMA will apply the same approach as described in para 5.1.1 to update the capital and overhead cost parameters in 2022 for the period 1 Jan 2023 to 30 Jun 2023.
+For avoidance of doubt, EMA will hold all other parameters in Table 2 and Table 3 that are not covered below constant till the expiry of the Vesting Contracts on 30 Jun 2023.